cocotb/cocotb/documentation/source/testbench_tools.rst

 For our testbenches to actually be useful, we have to monitor some of these busses, and not just drive them.
-That's where the :class:`.Monitor` class comes in, with prebuilt monitors for Avalon and XGMII busses.
+That's where the :class:`.Monitor` class comes in, with pre-built monitors for Avalon and XGMII busses.
 The Monitor class is a base class which you are expected to derive for your particular purpose.
 You must create a :any:`_monitor_recv()` function which is responsible for determining 1) at what points in simulation to call the